-İstanbul, uniquely amongst the world’s cities, stands astride two continents, Europe and Asia.
-As if its spectacular geographical location were not enough, it can also boast of being the only city to have played capital to consecutive Christian and Islamic empires, a role which has shaped the region’s history for over 2500 years and bequeathed to İstanbul a staggering wealth of attractions; these range from the masterpiece Byzantine church of Aya Sofya to the formidable city walls and the domes and minarets of the Ottoman mosques and palaces which dominate the city skyline.
+Uniquely among the world’s cities, İstanbul stands astride two continents, Europe and Asia.
+As if its spectacular geographical location were not enough, it can also boast of being the only city to have played capital to consecutive Christian and Islamic empires, a role that has shaped the region’s history for more than 2500 years and bequeathed to İstanbul a staggering wealth of attractions; these range from the masterpiece Byzantine church of Aya Sofya to the formidable city walls, and the domes and minarets of the Ottoman mosques and palaces that dominate the city skyline.
 Although no longer its capital, the city remains the vibrant economic, cultural and intellectual heart of modern Turkey, a bustling, go-ahead city where east really does meet west.

-In conservative districts such as Fatih bearded men sporting skullcaps and baggy shalwar-style trousers devoutly heed the call to prayer while women wouldn’t dream of leaving the house with their heads uncovered.
-Yet across the water, in the tidal wave of humanity sweeping down İstiklâl Caddesi (Independence Street) are young Turkish men and women in designer jeans and trainers who have never been to the mosque in their lives.
-In business districts such as Şişli commuters arrive via the metro to work in high-rise office blocks, shop in state-of-the-art malls – and at weekends can be out clubbing until 6am.
+In conservative districts such as Fatih, bearded men sporting skullcaps and baggy shalwar-style trousers devoutly heed the call to prayer, while women wouldn’t dream of leaving the house with their heads uncovered.
+Yet across the water, the tidal wave of humanity sweeping down İstiklal Caddesi (Independence Street) holds young Turkish men and women in designer jeans and trainers who have never been to the mosque in their lives.
+In business districts such as Şişli, commuters arrive via the metro to work in high-rise office blocks, shop in state-of-the-art malls, and at weekends can be out clubbing until 6am.

 Whether yours is the İstanbul of the Blue Mosque and the Topkapı Palace, or the Beyoğlu nightclubs and swish rooftop cocktail bars, the city takes time to get to know.
-Three to four days is enough to see the major historical sights in Sultanahmet and take a ferry trip out for the afternoon on the Bosphorus.
+Three to four days is enough to see the major historical sights in Sultanahmet and take a ferry trip on the Bosphorus.
 But plan on staying a week, or even two, if you want to explore fully the backstreets of the Old City and the outlying suburbs and islands.

 In 395, the division of the Roman Empire between the two sons of Theodosius I left what was now named Constantinople as capital of the eastern part of the empire.
 It rapidly developed its own distinctive character, dissociating itself from Rome and adopting the Greek language and Christianity.
 Long and successful government was interrupted briefly, in Justinian’s reign, by the Nika riots in 532.
 Half a century later, however, the dissolution of the Byzantine Empire had begun, as waves of Persians, Avars and Slavs attacked from the east and north.
 The empire was overrun by Arab invaders in the seventh and eighth centuries, and by Bulgars in the ninth and tenth.
 Only the city walls saved Constantinople, and even these could not keep out the Crusaders, who breached the sea walls in 1204 and sacked the city.